-- We strongly recommend trailers approach River Lane on the A307 (Petersham Road) from the Kingston-Upon-Thames direction, NOT the Richmond direction, as the latter requires a very sharp right turn across traffic. - No parking of vehicles or trailers will be allowed in River Lane. - Vehicles with boat trailers and roof-racked boats will be allowed to park along the towpath at the end of River Lane, but you are warned that this area is liable to flooding at high tide.
-Parking is entirely at owners' risk. - Competitors should park their cars at the end of Ham Street in the free car park.
-This is adjacent to the Regatta Enclosure and Finish. - Motor coaches should NOT use River Lane, as there is no suitable place to turn.
+- No parking of vehicles or trailers will be allowed in River Lane. - Cars with boat trailers and roof-racked boats will be allowed to park along the towpath at the end of River Lane, but you are warned that this area is liable to flooding at high tide.
+Parking is entirely at owners' risk. - Competitors should park their cars at the end of Ham Street in the free car park. - Motor coaches should NOT use River Lane, as there is no suitable place to turn.

-The Committee particularly points out that all boats, equipment, vehicles and personal possessions are brought to the Regatta entirely at the owners' risk.
+The Committee particularly points out that all boats, equipment, vehicles and personal possessions are brought to the Regatta at the owners' risk.